 The seven disorders on the ABI's list are single-gene disorders.
 Single-gene disorders may be inherited as dominant traits, recessive traits or X-linked traits.
 For autosomal dominant disorders, only one parent need be a mutation carrier for the offspring to be affected by the disease.
 According to the Mendelian laws of inheritance of rare dominant traits, 50% of the offspring would be mutation carriers and the other 50% would be non-carriers.
 On the other hand, autosomal recessive disorders require both parents to be mutation carriers for the offspring to be affected, and a child carries two copies of the mutation with a 25% probability.
 In the case of the X-linked disorders, if a mother is carrying a mutation in the X-chromosome then her sons have a 50% chance of developing the illness, while her daughters have a 50% of becoming carriers [Regenauer & Schmidtke, 2001].
-While all seven of the disorders such as hereditary motor and sensory neuropathy may also exist.
+While all seven of the disorders on the ABI's list may be inherited as dominant traits, recessive forms of some disorders such as hereditary motor and sensory neuropathy may also exist.